 Offering 25+ academic majors, Bethany aspires to provide a personalized education to students in a Christ-centered environment.

-For generations, our fusion of evangelical faith with top-ranked academics has transformed women and men, preparing them for unique callings in the kingdom of God.
+For generations, Bethel's fusion of evangelical faith with top-ranked academics has transformed women and men, preparing them for unique callings in the kingdom of God.

 Shaped by the Catholic Benedictine heritage, St. Scholastica provides intellectual and moral preparation for responsible living and meaningful work.